SeelabFhdo/SN2021/README.md

 8. Run the [run_container_base_generators.sh](https://github.com/SeelabFhdo/SN2021/blob/master/run_container_base_generators.sh) script.
 The script expects the absolute path of the [scripts](https://github.com/SeelabFhdo/lemma/tree/master/scripts) folder as a command line argument to run properly.
 9. The script creates a `generated_artifacts` folder, which contains all generated artefacts.

-### Retrieving the Evaluation Results
+## Retrieving the Validation Results
 ---
-In order to retrieve the evaluation results mentioned in the Section 7 of the article, review or execute the script from the cloned [run_code_generation.sh](https://github.com/SeelabFhdo/SN2021/blob/master/run_code_generation.sh) folder.
+In order to retrieve the validation results mentioned in the Section 7 of the article, review or execute the scripts from the cloned [loc_count](https://github.com/SeelabFhdo/SN2021/tree/master/loc_count) folder.

+## Additional Required Software
+---
+To be able to reproduce the workflow steps as well as use the counting script, it may be necessary to install additional software on your system.
+### loc_count script
+You need Python 3 and the [`cloc` utility](https://github.com/AlDanial/cloc) for automated LOC counting.

+### LEMMA Visualizer
+You need [GraphViz](https://graphviz.org/) which we use to generate the image representation.